COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 A shower helps the person you're caring for feel clean and fresh.
-It's also a good time to check the skin for sores or rashes.
+It's also a good time to check their skin for sores or rashes.

 It's a good idea for the person to have a shower at least once a week, if possible.
-On other days, he or she may just want a bath at the sink.
+On other days, he or she may just want to take a bath at the sink.

 Current as of:

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineGayle E. Stauffer, RN - Registered Nurse